Advice > Software engineering

 For technical rounds such as system design and coding, give your reasons as to why you're making each choice you do.
 Why did you choose one particular technology over another one?

-"The interviewer wants to understand what's behind your thinking in order to assess your level of technical judgment" says Mark.
+"The interviewer wants to understand what's behind your thinking in order to assess your level of technical judgment," says Mark.

 There is a knowing and doing gap when it comes to interviews.
-Learning the theory and reading prep guides is great but you need to practice out loud with friends or experts, or at least record yourself and watch yourself back.
+Learning the theory and reading prep guides is great, but you need to practice out loud with friends or experts, or at least record yourself and watch yourself back.

-"If you do some mock interviews, which are hugely helpful, ideally allow time for a long feedback and conversation afterward" recommends Mark.
+"If you do some mock interviews, which are hugely helpful, ideally allow time for a long feedback and conversation afterward," recommends Mark.

-6. Do mock interviews
+Step 4: Do mock interviews

 Once you’re in command of the subject matter, you’ll want to practice answering questions.
 But by yourself, you can’t simulate thinking on your feet or the pressure of performing in front of a stranger.
 Plus, there are no unexpected follow-up questions and no feedback.

-6.1 Practice with peers
+4.1 Practice with peers or friends

-If you have friends or peers who can do mock interviews with you, that's an option worth trying.
-It’s free, but be warned, you may come up against the following problems:
+If you have friends who can do mock interviews with you, that's an option worth trying.
+But be warned, you may come up against the following problems:

 • It’s hard to know if the feedback you get is accurate